Scripture Reference: Acts 16:10-15

 Acts 16:11-12, NIV

-Philippi was a Macedonian frontier town and Roman colony and military outpost.
-A section of the 1,120 kilometre (696 mile) Roman road system called the Via Egnacia passed through Philippi.
-This meant the city was on a direct trade and military route that connected what is now modern day Albania, the Republic of Macedonia, Greece, and European Turkey (information taken from http://en.wikipedia.org/wiki/Via_Egnatia).
+Philippi was a Macedonian frontier town, Roman colony and military outpost.
+A section of the 1,120 kilometres (696 miles) Roman road system called the Via Egnacia passed through Philippi.
+This meant the city was on a direct trade and military route that connected what is now modern-day Albania, the Republic of Macedonia, Greece, and European Turkey (information taken from http://en.wikipedia.org/wiki/Via_Egnatia).

 Going Where the People Are At (Acts 16:13-16)

-When there was no formal synagogue in a city people would often gather in places of prayer.
+When there was no formal synagogue in a city people would often use the setting of a nearby river to gather together.
+This was treated as a place of prayer.
 This was the case in Philippi.
 A group of women indicates that there were not any Jewish men living in the city.
-Paul’s informal approach of sitting down and speaking with a group of women reveals the cultural barriers he was willing to cross to share the Gospel with others.
+Paul’s informal approach of sitting down and speaking with a group of women reveals the barriers he was willing to cross to share the Gospel with others.

 One of those listening was a woman from the city of Thyatira named Lydia, a dealer in purple cloth.
 She was a worshiper of God.
 The Lord opened her heart to respond to Paul’s message.
 When she and the members of her household were baptized, she invited us to her home.
 “If you consider me a believer in the Lord,” she said, “come and stay at my house.”
 And she persuaded us.
 Acts 16:14-15